Collections

 , not by a Production

-Like any core resource, instances of Set
+Like any core entity, instances of Set

 must have an id